backstage/backstage/docs/auth/identity-resolver.md

 framework will try them one by one until one succeeds.
 If none of them do, the sign in attempt is rejected.

+The list of available resolvers is different for each provider, since they often depend on the information model returned from the upstream provider service.
-To find the list of available resolvers, consult the documentation of the respective provider.
+Consult the documentation of the respective provider to find the list.

 ### Building Custom Resolvers